ethereum-oasis-op/baseline-standard/DLT/README.md

 ## The Baseline CORE Specification

-The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture for a Distributed Ledger Technology (DLT) network that when utilized ensures that two or more systems of record can synchronize their system state over said DLT securely and privately.
+The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Distributed Ledger Technology (DLT) network that when utilized ensures that two or more systems of record can synchronize their system state over said DLT securely and privately.

 ## Status